bravesoftdz/rub/README.md

 Pascal (structure) -> Java (security) -> C (speedsifics) -> ASM (ISA)

 But are we there yet?
+Units included are

+  * modulo - 4096 bit cyclic group arithmetic
+  * crypto - RSA and ElGamal encryption
+  * rubutil - utilities for rub
+  * rub - the main rub unit

+A .pas for a CLI version of rub completes the project.